 Apparently, at this Slade Prison anything goes, from being a tobacco baron to running a marriage guidance council to sticking the tropical fish you're "in", because the governor is in the middle of a love affair with them.
 Wait a minute, our governor's in love with tropical fish (now there's a thing!).
-If your missus runs off with the milkman they give and give her a punch up the throat, and then I ke a good boy you toddle back to Haverigg, I mean, Slade Prison, and then knock on the comes back because we all know what trustworthy fellows us inmates are.
+If your missus runs off with the milkman they give and give her a punch up the throat, and then I ke a good boy you toddle back to Haverigg, I mean, Slade Prison, and then knock on the of to get back in.
+Of course, everybody comes back because we all know what trustworthy fellows us inmates are.